-Vitamin B10 (cobalamin) is important for normal brain and nervous system functioning.
+Vitamin B{12} (cobalamin) is important for normal brain and nervous system functioning.
 It helps to keep blood cells healthy and prevent megaloblastic anemia, which can make you feel very weak and tired.
-Being deficient in vitamin B10 is also associated with pallor (pale skin) and irritability.
-Research shows that some individuals are at a greater risk than others for vitamin B10 deficiency based on the FUT2 gene.\ Since animal products are the primary sources of vitamin B10, individuals following a vegetarian diet are at an even greater risk of vitamin $B{12}$ deficiency.
+Being deficient in vitamin B{12} is also associated with pallor (pale skin) and irritability.
+Vegetarians and vegans must take particular care to consume enough vitamin B{12} , as it is mainly found in meat, eggs, and dairy products.
+Therefore, it is more likely that a vegan or vegetarian will develop a vitamin B{12} deficiency.
+In addition, research shows that some individuals are at a greater risk than others for vitamin B{12} deficiency based on the FUT2 gene.
+Since plant-based foods are not a reliable source of vitamin B{12} , individuals with a genetic risk for vitamin B{12} deficiency who also follow a vegan diet may be at an even greater risk for deficiency.

-\Hazra A et al. Common variants of FUT2 are associated with plasma vitamin B12 levels.
-Nature Genetics
+Hazra A et al. Common variants of FUT2 are associated with plasma vitamin B12 levels.
+Nature Genetics 2008 Oct;40(10):1160-2.